sushilpandeyy/HackSRM4.0/README.md

 4. Click on the "Load unpacked" or "Load extension" button and select the DISS-TRACT folder that you downloaded/cloned in step 1.
 5. The DISS-TRACT web extension should now be installed and ready to use.

-Track that is used : WEB3
+Track used : WEB3

-Technologies Uses :
+Technologies Used :
 1. HTML
 2. CSS
 3. JavaScript